Risk Management for Executives and Company Directors

 I have put all my intelligence and effort into some beautifully crafted risk assessments over my years as a practitioner and I've been consistently amazed and a little disappointed when senior managers weren't all that interested.
 It just didn't make sense - until I became a CEO myself.

-As a risk manager and consultant for many decades, I have built risk frameworks, conducted risk assessments, wrote books and articles, and delivered training on five continents.
+As a risk manager and consultant for many decades, I have built risk frameworks, conducted risk assessments, written books, and articles, and delivered training on five continents.

 As CEO, I wanted to know that our risk management was effective, but objectives were the details I focussed on.